Man pleads guilty in conspiracy to kidnap Michigan governor - WTMJ

 In September, the six men trained at Garbin’s property near Luther, Michigan, constructing a “shoot house” to resemble Whitmer’s vacation home and “assaulting it with firearms,” the plea deal states.

-The men also made trips to Antrim County to surveil the home and the area, Garbin said.
+The men also made trips to Antrim County to study the home and the area, Garbin said.

 Garbin said he sent a text message to someone who turned out to be a government informant, indicating that “if the bridge goes down it will stop the wave,” a suggestion that police would be delayed in responding to a kidnapping if a nearby bridge was blown up.